hergin/digitizing-muncie/index.md

 ## Registration

-Find the course on bannerweb either CS 490 or MGT 299X.
+Find the course on banner as either CS 490 or MGT 299X.
 It requires instructor permission.
 Just reach us if you are interested.